Manaslu circuit trek 2023 updated | Everything you need to know about

 Manaslu circuit trek usually starts at Soti Khola 730 m.
 With the roads being expanded, as of the end of 2022, you can actually start a bit higher up at 930 m from Machha Khola.

-The trail will take you anti clockwise around the world’s 8th highest mountain – Manaslu, ending in Dharapani.
+The Manaslu circuit trek will take you anti clockwise around the world’s 8th highest mountain – Manaslu, ending in Dharapani.

 How to hike Manaslu circuit?

-Unlike other treks in Everest, Annapurna or Langtang Regions, where trekkers are allowed to trek independently, with Manaslu circuit trek, a guide’s company is required, and permits must be applied through a local agency, with a minimum of two trekkers for permit issuance.
+Unlike other treks in Everest, Annapurna or Langtang Region, where trekkers are allowed to trek independently, with Manaslu circuit trek a guide’s company is required, and permits must be applied through a local agency, with a minimum of two trekkers for permit issuance.

 For a hassle free trip, it’s best to book Manaslu circuit trek through a reputed trekking agency.
-They’ll take care of everything from permits, transportation to food, accommodation during the trek.
+They’ll take care of everything from permits, transportation to food, accommodation during the Manaslu circuit trek.

 If you already have good recommendations for a guide and porter you can also have the option of hiring them only.
-But please bear in mind that individual freelance guide cannot issue permits without going through a local agency.
+But please bear in mind that individual freelance guide cannot issue permits for Manaslu circuit trek without going through a local agency.

 From my experiences of doing Manaslu circuit trek twice in mid autumn and early winter, I’ll explain things in details what you should know for the trip.